 In 1962, Dr. Robert Warner approached Variety Buffalo with a dream to create a rehabilitation center for children with birth defects and other afflictions.
 Variety partnered with Channel 2 and launched the Variety Kids Telethon.
 The first annual Telethon was a huge success: it raised over $80,000, and the Robert Warner MD Center for Children with Special Needs, a department at Women and Children’s Hospital of Buffalo, became a reality.
-Variety Club of Buffalo created the Children’s Rehabilitation Foundation as the fundraising arm to channel donations to WCHOB and other children’s charities, while the Club remained a hub for social activities.
-The Telethon moved over to WKBW Channel 7 after the first year, and it has been on WKBW ever since.
+Variety Club of Buffalo created the Children’s Rehabilitation Foundation as the fundraising arm to channel donations to Oishei Children’s Hospital and other children’s charities, while the Club remained a hub for social activities.

-The Robert Warner Center and other departments at WCHOB remain the primary beneficiaries of Variety Kids Telethon funds, but Variety also provides grants to dozens of smaller children’s nonprofits throughout WNY that depend on Variety to operate.
+The renamed Variety Tent #7/Robert Warner MD Rehabilitation Center and other departments at John R. Oishei Children’s Hospital remain the primary beneficiaries of Variety Kids Telethon funds, but Variety also provides grants to dozens of smaller children’s nonprofits throughout WNY that depend on Variety to operate.
 All of the money raised by Variety stays local and goes directly to the programs and equipment that the region’s special kids need most.

-Today, Tent #7, one of the oldest Variety tents in the world, has moved its operations to a larger facility at 6114 Broadway in Lancaster, which has a large Banquet facility and a large, paved parking area that allows for year-round functions, such as a weekly BINGO game run by the Knights of Columbus, Tuesday Night Car Cruises from May-September, and many other fundraisers that benefit the annual Telethon.
+Today, Tent #7, one of the oldest Variety tents in the world, has moved its operations to a larger facility at 6114 Broadway in Lancaster, which has a large Banquet facility and a large, paved parking area that allows for year-round functions, Tuesday Night Car Cruises from May-September, and many other fundraisers that benefit the annual Telethon.